-When this feature is selected, the exterior lights will flash when the doors are locked or unlocked with the Remote Keyless Entry (RKE) transmitter or the Passive Entry Feature.
-To make your selection, press the "Flash Lights w/Lock" button on the touchscreen and select from "On" or "Off."
-Press the back arrow button on the touchscreen to return to the previous menu.
+When this feature is selected, the exterior lights will flash when the doors are locked or unlocked with the RKE Key

+Fob or the Passive Entry Feature.
+To make your selection, press the "Flash Lights w/Lock" button on the touch-screen and select from "On" or "Off."